lava-nc/lava-dl/README.md

 On the other hand, ANN to SNN conversion is especially suitable for rate coded SNNs where we can leverage fast training of ANNs.
 These converted SNNs, however, typically require increased latency compared to directly trained SNNs.

-Lava-DL provides an improved version of [SLAYER](https://github.com/bamsumit/slayerPytorch) for direct training of deep event based networks and a new ANN-SNN accelerated training approach called [Bootstrap:TODO](link_here) to mitigate high latency issue of conventional ANN-SNN methods for training Deep Event-Based Networks.
+Lava-DL provides an improved version of [SLAYER](https://github.com/bamsumit/slayerPytorch) for direct training of deep event based networks and a new ANN-SNN accelerated training approach called [Bootstrap](https://github.com/lava-nc/lava-dl/blob/main/src/lava/lib/dl/bootstrap/README.md) to mitigate high latency issue of conventional ANN-SNN methods for training Deep Event-Based Networks.

 The lava-dl training libraries are independent of the core lava library since Lava Processes cannot be trained directly at this point.
 Instead, lava-dl is first used to train the model which can then be converted to a network of Lava processes using the netx library using platform independent hdf5 network description.